Viewer Rating

-The film features Rey, a female character, who engages in and wins close-quarters physical combat against multiple male Praetorian Guards using a lightsaber and martial arts skill.
+The film features Rey, a Force-sensitive character, who engages in and wins close-quarters physical combat.
+She uses a lightsaber and martial skill to defeat multiple male Praetorian Guards.

-Star Wars: Episode VIII - The Last Jedi does not feature any identifiable LGBTQ+ characters or themes.
-The narrative contains no explicit or implicit representation of queer identity, resulting in a classification of N/A for its portrayal.
+Star Wars: The Last Jedi does not feature any identifiable transsexual characters or themes.
+The narrative and character arcs do not touch upon transgender identity in any capacity, leading to a determination of N/A for its portrayal.

 No established characters from prior Star Wars canon or previous film installments had their gender changed in "Star Wars: Episode VIII - The Last Jedi."
 All returning characters maintained their original gender, and new characters were introduced without altering pre-existing gender identities.